Smileyquisourit/py_utils/docs/source/demo/1-database.rst

                 raise FileExistsError(f"The file '{filename}' already exist, aborting.")
             _log("DEBUG",f"Creating database '{filename}' !")

-We can now create the database.
-For this, we just need to open a connection and the :mod:`sqlite3` will create the associated file.
-Once the database is opened, we can create the letters table and populate it.
-This is quite straigth forward:
+Next, we create the database by opening a connection, :mod:`sqlite3` will create the file automatically.
+Then we create the *letters* table and populate it.
+This is straightforward:

 .. code-block:: python